-We have some amazing conversations going on within the Discovery Student Network and lots of you have written great comments about some of our posts.
+We have some amazing conversations going on within the Discovery Student Network, and lots of you have written great comments on our posts.
 It helps us to know what interests you, what gets you riled up, and what leaves you with questions.
 So, keep commenting!

 If you’ve commented on a post and didn’t see the comment pop up on our blog page, there is a reason.
 Our comments are moderated — which means there is actually a live person reading every comment and deciding whether or not to post it.

 We will not post comments with inappropriate language, and we will not post comments that are mean or rude.

 1. Be nice — this covers almost everything and we’re tempted to have this be our only guideline; remember, a real person wrote the post or comment you are replying to, and a real person is reading your comments.
 Real people have feelings.